Greenvil History, Family Crest & Coats of Arms

 Greenvil Spelling Variations

-spelling variations.
+Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
-The name was spelled Granville, Granfield, Grandfield, Greenfield and others.
+The name was spelled Granville, Granfield, Grandfield, Greenfield and many more.

 Early Notables of the Greenvil family (pre 1700)